2017 GMC YukonEnlarge Photo

 Inside, the Navigator's twin-binnacle dash wears a new leather-wrapped dash with twin-stitched seams.
 It speaks to a more classic luxury aesthetic, while the layout of the Yukon Denali goes for more of a modern luxury look, with a cleaner layout and ambient lighting.
 In both models, big touchscreen systems now dominate the center stack, and cabins are now covered in soft-touch materials.

 As for what’s under the hood, it’s completely different in these two models.
 Neither of these two models are especially nimble or responsive to quick power demands, but it’s the Yukon Denali and its 6.2-liter V-8, making 420 horsepower and 460 pound-feet of torque, that’s the clear winner here.
-The Navigator’s engine, a turbocharged V-6, kicks out nearly as much—380 hp and 460 lb-ft—and its six-speed automatic is a little bit smoother than the six-speed auto in the GM trucks (soon to be replaced by an eight-speed).
+The Navigator’s engine, a turbocharged V-6, kicks out nearly as much—380 hp and 460 lb-ft—and its 6-speed automatic is a little bit smoother than the 6-speed auto in the GM trucks (soon to be replaced by an 8-speed in all models).
 Direct injection and cylinder deactivation help bring the big GM V-8s surprisingly good mileage under some conditions, so the difference between them and the Lincoln’s turbo V-6 isn’t as vast as you might expect in real-world driving.

 While we tend to think that the Navigator is fundamentally tuned a bit better for ride and handling, Magnetic Ride Control in top Yukon models helps filter out coarse surfaces and gives these models a nice, isolated ride while retaining control that’s pretty good for a live-rear-axle truck.